KDAB/knut/docs/API/knut/codedocument.md

 This class provides the language-independent basis of integration with Tree-sitter and the LSP.

+Currently supported languages are: C/C++, Rust, Qml and C#

 ## Method Documentation

 #### <a name="findSymbol"></a>[Symbol](../knut/symbol.md) **findSymbol**(string name, int options = TextDocument.NoFindFlags)